fledit-sh/fsfw-from-zero/ws-objects/README.md

 Please note that the object manager is a software entity which global mutable state.
 This is something which can easily introduce subtle and dangerous bugs into a multi-threaded software.
-If you are sharing an object with the manager between multiple threads, all object access needs to be protected explicitely with concurrency tools like a Mutex by the developer.
+If you are sharing an object with the manager between multiple threads, all object accesses needs to be protected explicitely with concurrency tools like a Mutex by the developer.

 The object manager has no own capabilities to ensure thread-safey in such a case.
 It is recommended to do the `ws-ipc` workshop to get familiar with various ways for objects